Judge denies Wells Fargo's bid to dismiss L.A. predatory lending suit

 The city of Los Angeles filed separate lawsuits against Wells Fargo and Citigroup Inc last year, alleging that the banks were guilty of discriminatory lending since at least 2004.

-The city had also filed a lawsuit against Bank of America in U.S. federal court in California in 2013.
+The city had also filed a lawsuit against Bank of America in U.S. federal court in California during the same month.

+In the complaint filed by the city against Wells Fargo, former employees of the bank have described how the "predatory loans" were specifically marketed to minorities and minority communities in the city.